Sabbirba10/examjson/README.md

-# PDF to JSON Converter
+# Exam JSON

-This project provides a utility for converting PDF files containing examination schedules into JSON format.
-The main functionality is implemented in the `src/convert_schedule.py` file, which processes PDF tables and extracts relevant data.
+This project is called PDF to JSON Converter which provides a utility for converting PDF files containing examination schedules into JSON format.
+The main functionality is implemented in the `src/convert.py` file, which processes PDF tables and extracts relevant data.

 ## Features